M2Team/NanaZip/ReadMe.md

 - You may meet the application crash in some cases in NanaZip 1.0 Preview 1 and NanaZip 1.0 Preview 2 because there are some issues in the exception handler implementation from VC-LTL 5.x.
-NanaZip 1.0 Preview 3 will be fixed the issue because mingkuang (the author of VC-LTL) has releasd the new version of VC-LTL.
+NanaZip 1.0 Preview 3 will be fixed the issue because mingkuang (the author of VC-LTL) has released the new version of VC-LTL.
 - Windows may show the contrast white icon in the taskbar when you using the contrast standard mode in NanaZip 1.0 Preview 1 and NanaZip 1.0 Preview 2 is